pkanotara/shopkart/README.md

-# ShopHub - MERN Stack E-Commerce Platform
+# ShopKart - MERN Stack E-Commerce Platform

 A complete, production-grade e-commerce web application built with the MERN stack and integrated with Stripe Payment Gateway for secure online transactions.